top of page

 4. Any creasing of the body panels is allowed.

 5. 8 bolts max per wheel well may be used to fasten inner and outer sheet metal.
-Maximum size 3/8” bolts can be used.
+Maximum size 3/8” bolts.

-6. Rotten floors may be replaced and tack welded with the same gauge material but not in a reinforcing nature.
+6. Rotten floors may be repaired with the same gauge material but not in a reinforcing nature.

 7. 2 vertical front window bars and 1 vertical rear window bar is allowed.
 Roof to speaker deck only; cannot be tied to trunk,cage or halo bar in any way.